Frequently Asked Questions

 Getting in and Getting Started

 I wish to apply for admission to the University of Toronto Mississauga.
 What do I do?

-A: Please contact the University of Toronto Mississauga Office of Admissions and Awards at 905 828-5400.
-They are located on campus in the Davis Building at 3359 Mississauga Road, Mississauga, ON L5L1C6.
+Please contact the University of Toronto Mississauga Office of Admissions and Awards at 905 828-5400.
+They are located on campus in Room 1235, Innovation Complex at 3359 Mississauga Road, Mississauga, ON L5L1C6.
 Information on how and when to apply can also be found at: